terrorizer1980/dotfiles-1/README.md

 ## Configuration

-The installation script will install the configs for the default application if no config .install file is found.
+The installation script will install the configs for the default applications if no `.install` file is found.
 Currently, those are:

 - Prezto